nghdavid/retina_exp/calibration/README.md

-It is for spatial and brightness calibration.
+It is for spatial and brightness calibration .